Learn the skills you need to build robust, profitable Shopify applications.

 Through the Mastering Shopify Apps mailing list and course, I'm hoping to help others build awesome stuff on top of Shopify by sharing what I've learnt.

-The Mastering Shopify Apps course will be released in 2016.
+The Mastering Shopify Apps course will be released in 2019 (hopefully).
 It will cover — in detail — every aspect of designing, building, and launching Shopify applications.
 It'll consist of a coursebook, code examples, and screencasts.

 The current plan is to divide the course into three major modules: